kvutien/Tutorial-ipfs-dapp/TUTO-1.md

 If you are relatively new to blockchain, the jargon is explained [here](./TUTO-5.md).

 ### This tutorial is for you …
-* if you are a top-level manager, not impressed at all by the hype and looking for a VERY simple hands-on coding to prove it
+* if you are a top-level manager, not impressed at all by the hype about blockchain and IPFS, and looking for a VERY simple hands-on coding to prove it
 * if you want to see a Full Stack exercise, including deployment in production and not only a local demo
 * if you know a minimum about MetaMask, the most popular blockchain gateway (https://kvutien-yes.medium.com/metamask-for-beginners-d45029e01735)